presprog/kirby-auto-file-templates/README.md

 ```

-With `auto-assign = true`, each file type will get the identically named file blueprint assigned as template:
+With `autoAssign = true`, each file type will get the identically named file blueprint assigned as template:

 | File type | File blueprint                  |
 |-----------|---------------------------------|